jianzuguan/nix-wsl/README.md

 ## TODO

-- Setup docker
-- Split `home.nix` into separate files for better organisation
+- Tidy up readme and create a quick start for myself